scverse/scvi-tools/docs/user_guide/background/variational_inference.rst

 With variational inference [#ref1]_, we cast the problem of finding the posterior distribution into an optimization problem by minimizing the KL divergence between an approximate posterior distribution :math:`q` that belongs to some *family* of approximate densities :math:`Q` and the true posterior.
-As an example, if :math:`Q` is the family of multivariate Gaussians, then we would like to find the optimal mean and covariance matrix.
+As an example, if :math:`Q` is the family of multivariate Gaussians, then we would like to find the a mean and covariance matrix that best approximate the true posterior.

 .. figure:: figures/vi_projection.svg
    :class: img-fluid